Sonoran-Software/Sonoran-Store-Docs/atm-robbery/getting-started.md

 -- Configuration For Custom Permissions Handling -- Config.custom = {
-    checkPermsServerSide = true, -- If true the permission event will be sent out to the server side resource, this is recommended permissionCheck = function(_, type) -- This function will always be called server side. if type == 0 then -- Check for admin return true or false -- Return true if they have admin, return false if they don't elseif type == 1 then -- Check for notification perms return true or false -- Return true if they have permissions, return false if they don't elseif type == 2 then -- Check for hacker perms return true or false -- Return true if they have permissions, return false if they don't elseif type == 3 then -- Check for repair perms return true or false -- Return true if they have permissions, return false if they don't end
+    check_perms_server_side = true, -- If true the permission event will be sent out to the server side resource, this is recommended permissionCheck = function(source, type) -- This function will always be called server side. if type == 0 then -- Check for admin return true or false -- Return true if they have admin, return false if they don't elseif type == 1 then -- Check for notification perms return true or false -- Return true if they have permissions, return false if they don't elseif type == 2 then -- Check for perms to steal the ATM return true or false -- Return true if they have permissions, return false if they don't end
     end